nestorSag/mlops-lite/README.md

 local-training      Re-runs the MLFlow project job locally and creates a new version of the model in the MLFlow registry.

 remote-batch-inference Runs a batch inference job remotely, using .csv inputs and outputs.
-Pass --model-name and --model-version to specify the model to deploy from the MLFlow registry.
+Pass --model-name and --model-version to specify the model to use from the MLFlow registry.

 remote-deployment   Deploys the model to a SageMaker endpoint using MLFLow.
-Pass --model-name and --model-version to specify the model to deploy from the MLFlow registry.
+Pass --model-name and --model-version to specify the model to use from the MLFlow registry.

 remote-training     Re-runs the containerised MLFlow project job in AWS and creates a new version of the model in the MLFlow registry.
 ```